 - Core-based licensing.
 This licensing is based on the number of cores in the physical processors of your server machines.
 The product page on TechSoup will tell you whether the server uses this type of licensing.
-You can request up to 50 of these products from each title group, the same as desktop products.
+You can request up to 25 of these products from each title group.
 But you might have to request more than one product to fully license all the processors in your server.

 - Non-core-based licensing.
 You can request a total of five server products that do not use core-based licensing.
 They can be from a single title group or from different title groups, but the total cannot be more than five.